Target audience: Data scientists and Developers

 Now we get an empty canvas on which to design the model.
 Start by selecting the dataset, dataset version and training/validation in the Settings tab in the Inspector.
 Since we only have one version of the dataset, this seems a bit redundant now, but in many projects that have been going on for a while, it has been useful to be able to switch between different dataset versions and subsets here.

 Now let’s start defining the structure of the model.
-Click the Blocks tab in the Inspector and then Input to put an Input block on the canvas.
+Click the Build tab in the Inspector and then Input to put an Input block on the canvas.
 Click the new Input block, and then in the Inspector set Feature to seq.
 This means that the DNA sequences will be the input data to the network.

 In the authors’ model, the first layer is a convolutional layer with width 13, height 4 (corresponding to the number of DNA bases) and 128 filters.
 To mimic this, select the 2D Convolution block (this should be automatically connected to the Input block), and fill in 128, 13 and 4 respectively in the three first editable fields (Filters, Width, Height).
 Leave the rest of the parameters at their default values.
 Underneath the block, the dimensions of the data after passing through these convolutions are shown (1 x 58 x 128).